r4ds/bookclub-tmwr/README.md

 - 2022-05-06	18.
 Explaining models and predictions: TBD
 - 2022-05-13	19.
 When should you trust your predictions: TBD
 - 2022-05-20	20.
 Ensembles of models: TBD
 - 2022-05-27	21.
-Inferential analysis	Federica Gazzelloni
+Inferential analysis: Federica Gazzelloni

 <hr>